10 Online Marketing Ideas for Schools to Increase Enrollments

 Starting a school or college LinkedIn group and encourage ex-students to join.
 If this LinkedIn group can help to bring ex-students together in a professional manner then it will strengthen the relationship with the school and help to improve its image and brand.

-Upload your video to YouTube and start your own YouTube channel, upload it to your Facebook and LinkedIn pages, use QR Codes to encourage more viewing or send it out via an e-newsletter.
+Upload your video to YouTube and start your own YouTube channel.
+Upload it to your Facebook and LinkedIn pages.

 For instance, promoting your Facebook page, your e-newsletter, your LinkedIn profile and group and your online videos.
 Here are just a few suggestions:

-- All significant outdoor signage should have your website as a minimum, it wouldn’t hurt to have a ‘Find us on Facebook’ logo
+– All significant outdoor signage should have your website address

-– Envelopes going out to parents could also have details for Facebook page, LinkedIn profile and Blog
+– Envelopes going out to parents could also have social media details

 – Communication going out to parents should have an option to subscribe to the e-newsletter